A Bit About Submissions

 - Please submit short stories that do not exceed one-thousand (1000) words, or less. (excerpts from larger bodies of work, limited to 1000 words, are acceptable.)

 Criteria for Becoming a Contributing Poet to our Poetry Forum

 - If we accept three (3) poems from you, you qualify to be added to our Contributing Poets with your own poetry page, and…

 - If you make your contributions with a frequency of at least two (2) within a 12 month period.
 We like our Contributing Poets to be regular contributors to Mad Swirl.

 - If you have become a Contributing Poet, but have not submitted in 12 months, we will remove your name from our list of contributors.
 We will send you notice that this is imminent in the 12th month, so you have time to submit.

-- For image files (illustrations, photography, paintings, cartoons, etc.) we prefer they be saved as “jpeg”s, preferably RGB and preferably no larger then 2MB each.
-Exceptions may apply.
+- For image files (illustrations, photography, paintings, mixed-media, collages, etc.) we prefer they be saved as a TIFF, JPEG, GIF, PNG format.
 This may go without saying, but please color correct and crop images as you would like them to be seen.

 - Please limit your visual submissions to a minimum of five (5) pieces but no more than ten (10) pieces at one time.